What they do

 Required registration and licensing

-To work as a painting trades worker, you may need to obtain a Construction Induction Card (commonly known as a “white card”) from a registered training organisation authorised by the WorkSafe Division, Department of Mines, Industry Regulation and Safety.
+To work as a painting trades worker, you may need to obtain a Construction Induction Card (also known as a “white card”) from a registered training organisation authorised by the WorkSafe Division of the Department of Mines, Industry Regulation and Safety.

-In Western Australia, to work as a painting trades worker contractor, or if you are carrying out work valued at more than $1,000, you will need to obtain registration from the Building Commission Division, Department of Mines, Industry Regulation and Safety.
+In Western Australia, to work as a painting trades worker contractor, or if you are carrying out work valued at more than $1,000, you will need to obtain a painting practitioner registration from the Building Commission of the Department of Mines, Industry Regulation and Safety